bchainhub/foxar/config/README.md

 # Configuration

-Orbitalis's configuration system allows you to configure it's tools the way _you_ want while also providing with a sensible set of defaults.
+Foxar's configuration system allows you to configure it's tools the way _you_ want while also providing with a sensible set of defaults.

 ## Profiles

 Configurations can be arbitrarily namespaced by profiles.
-Orbitalis's default config is also named `default`, but can arbitrarily name and configure profiles as you like and set the `ORBITALIS_PROFILE` environment variable to the selected profile's name.
-This results in orbitalis's tools (spark) preferring the values in the profile with the named that's set in `ORBITALIS_PROFILE`.
+Foxar's default config is also named `default`, but can arbitrarily name and configure profiles as you like and set the `FOXAR_PROFILE` environment variable to the selected profile's name.
+This results in foxar's tools (spark) preferring the values in the profile with the named that's set in `FOXAR_PROFILE`.
 But all custom profiles inherit from the `default` profile.

-## orbitalis.toml
+## foxar.toml

-Orbitalis's tools search for a `orbitalis.toml` or the filename in a `ORBITALIS_CONFIG` environment variable starting at the current working directory.
+Foxar's tools search for a `foxar.toml` or the filename in a `FOXAR_CONFIG` environment variable starting at the current working directory.
 If it is not found, the parent directory, its parent directory, and so on are searched until the file is found or the root is reached.
-But the typical location for the global `orbitalis.toml` would be `~/.orbitalis/orbitalis.toml`, which is also checked.
-If the path set in `ORBITALIS_CONFIG` is absolute, no such search takes place and the absolute path is used directly.
+But the typical location for the global `foxar.toml` would be `~/.foxar/foxar.toml`, which is also checked.
+If the path set in `FOXAR_CONFIG` is absolute, no such search takes place and the absolute path is used directly.

-In `orbitalis.toml` you can define multiple profiles, therefore the file is assumed to be _nested_, so each top-level key declares a profile and its values configure the profile.
+In `foxar.toml` you can define multiple profiles, therefore the file is assumed to be _nested_, so each top-level key declares a profile and its values configure the profile.

 The following is an example of what such a file might look like.
 This can also be obtained with `spark config`